reframe-hpc/reframe/docs/tutorial.rst

 In our example, the ``perf`` key will be resolved in the ``daint:gpu`` scope giving us the reference value.

 Reference values in ReFrame are specified as a four-tuple comprising the reference value, the lower and upper thresholds and the measurement unit.
-If no unit is available then :class:`None` has to be used for the measurement unit.
+If no unit is relevant, then you have to insert :class:`None` explicitly.
 Thresholds are specified as decimal fractions of the reference value.
 For nonnegative reference values, the lower threshold must lie in the [-1,0], whereas the upper threshold may be any positive real number or zero.
 In our example, the reference value for this test on ``daint:gpu`` is 50 Gflop/s ±10%.
 Setting a threshold value to :class:`None` disables the threshold.
 If you specify a measurement unit as well, you will be able to log it the performance logs of the test; this is handy when you are inspecting or plotting the performance values.